counterstrikesharp-panel/css-bans/README.md

 ### Setup Web

-- Download the **panel.zip** from release tab and upload the contents to your web hosting.
+- Download the panel **[css.bans.tar.gz](https://github.com/hobsRKM/css-bans/releases)** from release tab and upload the contents to your web hosting.
 - Visit your site and setup will guide for the Installation

 ## Features